ru4ls/ComfyUI_Nano_Banana/README.md

 1. Add the `NanoBananaImageToImage` node to your workflow.
 2. Connect a `LoadImage` node to the `image` input.
-3. Make sure your API key is set up in `config.json`.
 4. Enter a prompt describing the changes you want to make.
 5. Connect the output `image` to a `PreviewImage` node.